 approval: / cancel: — same: no AI call, no session to persist.

-loop: — has its own per-iteration session threading.
-Cross-run persistence for loops isn’t wired in this release; the field is warn-and-dropped on loop nodes.
+loop: / loop_group: — have their own per-iteration session threading.
+Cross-run persistence isn’t wired for them in this release; the field is warn-and-dropped on loop and loop_group nodes.
 Use a prompt: node if you need cross-run memory.

 When a workflow-level persist_sessions: true is combined with any of these node types, the capability check and persistence logic both skip the non-applicable nodes — no false validation errors, no silent runtime mistakes.